Learn Piano Keys with Keyboard Kittens

 Keyboard Kittens Game Activity Sheet

-Once the student has completed the Keyboard Kittens music theory game, you can further help them solidify their music theory knowledge with the activity sheet.
+Once the student has completed the Keyboard Kittens music theory game, you can further help them solidify their music theory knowledge with the activity sheet (included with membership).

 We have two levels of activity sheets to go along with the Level 1 and Level 2 cards.